WilliamAnimate/DDLC-quick-ending-TAS/README.md

 ## Getting started (developer)

-1: Obtain a rust compiler, for this project, I used ``rustc`` because this is a single file and I don't need cargo, as dependencies don't matter
+1: Obtain a rust compiler, ``rustc`` will work fine, but i've used cargo. cargo is usually included by default.

 2: Make your changes.